strapi/nextjs-corporate-starter/README.md

 Once you have your token add it to your `NEXT_STRAPI_API_TOKEN` variable name in the `.env` file.

+**Alternatively:** you can create a READ only Token that will give READ permission to all your endpoints.

+In this particular project this is not an issue.
+Although the above is the recommended way, just wanted to show you this option here as well.

+When creating a Token, just select the `Read-only` option from token type drop down.

+insert image

-Also create a token that will allow us to submit our form.
+Next create a token that will allow us to submit our form.

 Name: Public API Form Submit
 Description: Form Submission.